emonmahdi/react-my-learn-documentation/README.md

 Answer: Lifecycle methods are special methods in class components that allow you to execute code at specific points during the component's lifecycle.
 The lifecycle of a React component can be divided into three main phases:

-Mounting: This phase occurs when a component is being created and inserted into the DOM.
+<h3>Mounting:</h3>  This phase occurs when a component is being created and inserted into the DOM.
 The following lifecycle methods are called during this phase:

 <h4>constructor():</h4>  Called when the component is being created.
 It's used to initialize the state and bind event handlers.